rushykat/recipe-calorie-analysis-and-prediction/README.md

 ## Introduction

-This project is the final project for the cmyse DSC 80 at the University of California, San Diego.
-This project analyzes a dataset of recipes which Ire scraped from food.com.
-This project seeks to first understand and ansIr the question: what types of recipes tend to be healthier and what nutritional values correlate with healthier foods?
+This project is the final project for the course DSC 80 at the University of California, San Diego.
+This project analyzes a dataset of recipes which were scraped from food.com.
+This project seeks to first understand and answer the question: what types of recipes tend to be healthier and what nutritional values correlate with healthier foods?
 For example, do healthy foods have more protein than unhealthy foods?
 Do they have less carbohydrates than unhealthy foods?
 Then, this project will use models to predict the number of calories in recipes.

 To begin, I had two datasets: recipes and ratings.
 The Recipes dataset contained information about recipes.
-These recipes Ire uploaded by users on food.com.
+These recipes were uploaded by users on food.com.
 The Ratings dataset contains information on ratings that users left for a specific recipe.

 ***Recipes Schema***